JoeyStanley/real/_posts/2020-12-18-boustrophedonically.md

 ## Split the *y*-axis

-A common technique for something like this would be to split the *y*axis so that there's a discontinuity and several people recommeded this route.
+A common technique for something like this would be to split the *y*axis so that there's a discontinuity and several people recommended this route.

 As Hadley Wickham mentions [here](https://groups.google.com/g/ggplot2/c/jSrL_FnS8kc/m/MvzM_2_jiSIJ), there's no native way in ggplot2 to do a discontinuous *y*-axis, so I had to sort of fudge it with [`patchwork`](https://patchwork.data-imaginist.com/index.html).
 Here's what that plot might look like: